hernancerm/bufpin.nvim/README.md

     - Just install the plugin.
 - [echasnovski/mini.bufremove](https://github.com/echasnovski/mini.bufremove): Preserve window
   layout when removing bufs.
-This is useful when, for example, having nvim-tree open and removing a buf, so nvim-tree does not take the full screen and instead the alt buf is shown in the window where the buf was removed.
+This is useful when, for example, having nvim-tree open and removing a buf, so the alt buf is shown in the window where the buf was removed.
   - How to integrate with bufpin.nvim?:
     - Install the plugin and set `use_mini_bufremove = true` in bufpin.nvim's config.
 - [tpope/vim-obsession](https://github.com/tpope/vim-obsession): Persist among sessions the pinned bufs.
   - How to integrate with bufpin.nvim?:
-    - Install the plugin and add `vim.opt.sessionoptions:append("globals")` in your `init.lua`.
+    - Install the plugin and add `vim.opt.sessionoptions:append("globals")` in your init.lua.

 ## Out of scope